 Agile Coach Toolkit #3: Asking Powerful Questions

 As an Agile Coach, you frequently encounter situations which demand quick thinking to get things moving in the right direction.
-Over time I have found few techniques which come out handy and always keep these in my playbook in case need arise.
+Over time I have found few techniques which come in handy and always keep these in my playbook in case needs arise.
 This is the third part in the series of tools that I have found useful in my role as Agile Coach – Asking Powerful Questions.

 Purpose – As a Scrum Master, you will deal with different personas in the Scrum Team with clear goal to build a high performing team.
 Dealing with human psychology is complex at best (though I feel that it is chaotic at times).
 At times you are pulled into situations where there are conflicts among the team members and you may need to coach them to ensure it is constructive and doesn’t go down into war zone.

 Description – Coaching is a guided discussion meant to sort out conversations, set goals or learn new behaviors.
 Start your coaching conversation by welcoming the participant and asking the person what he/ she would like to get out of the discussion.
 This will help set the objectives for the discussion and serve as a guardrail for channeling the conversation.
 This stage should not take more than 10% of the time.

 Let the participant open up and talk about his/ her concerns.
 To get the person open up more, you may need to ask open ended question like –